Skip to main content

 Wali wa Nazi (Coconut Rice)

-Fragrant rice cooked in coconut milk, often served with coastal seafood dishes and curries.
-The coconut milk gives the rice a rich, creamy texture and subtle sweetness.
+Rice cooked in coconut milk, usually paired with coastal seafood and curries.
+The coconut gives it a creamy texture and a faint sweetness.

 Regional Specialties & Local Favorites